Top 20 Tips For Buying Rental Properties

 Dealing with tenants, collecting rentals, and being available to deal with concerns and maintenance issues raised by tenants can take a toll on you.

-If you live in Asia, you can be an absentee landlord–and may not find out the actual issues or resolutions quickly.
+If you live in Asia, you can be an absentee landlord but may not fix maintenance issues for tenants quickly.

-Over time, minor annoyance can escalate into big problems that are more expensive to deal with amicablyy.
+Over time, minor annoyance can escalate into big problems that are more expensive to deal with amicably.

 For a beginner real estate investor, this problem may seem impossible.